 Along the way he mixed live sound for performers

 including Herbie Mann, Aretha Franklin, Paul Butterfield, Kiss, and many

 others.
-He has also been an electronics designer and chief tech at a major
+He has also been an electronics designer, and chief tech at a

 After Another Country, Bill began working with

-his backup band, Ironwood, which at one time or another has included most
+his backup band, Ironwood, which at one time or another included most

 of the musicians listed in the notes of the CD Bill Ring and Friends.